c-poteat/rhdh-dev-environment/README.md

 # Backstage RHDH Plugin Pipeline

+## Backstage Vanilla App

 This repository contains a **vanilla Backstage application**, scaffolded using the official Backstage CLI.
 Backstage is an open platform for building developer portals that bring together your software catalog, documentation, and developer tools.